technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 01/Lab01.md

 significant challenge.

-At present, customers can only request bookings via phone, leading to an overwhelmed phone line and long wait times.
+At present, customers can only request bookings via phone, leading to an overwhelmed phone line and long waiting time.
 This situation not only frustrates customers but also risks losing potential business as many are unable to connect with the office to request services.